sts10/compound-passphrase-list-safety-checker/readme.markdown

 I heard of this potential issue in [this YouTube video](https://youtu.be/Pe_3cFuSw1E?t=8m36s).

-## What this script does
+## What this tool does

-This Rust script takes a word list (as a text file) as an input.
+This Rust tool takes a word list (as a text file) as an input.
 It then searches the given list for words that can be combined to make other words on the list.

 Next, it attempts to find the smallest number of words that need to be removed in order to make the given word list "compound-safe".
 Finally, it prints out this new, shorter, compound-safe list to a new text file.
 In this way it makes word lists "compound-safe".

-## How to use this script to check a word list
+## How to use this tool to check a word list

 First you'll need to [install Rust](https://www.rust-lang.org/en-US/install.html).
 Make sure running the command `cargo --version` returns something that starts with something like `cargo 0.26.0`.